- Hello My Lovely Friend

-BTW, if you want to lose some weight pretty fast have a look at this post.
+BTW, if you want to lose some weight pretty fast check out this post.

 5. Stay Hydrated

-It’s just that it’s so important at any stage of life but particularly now that we’re older.
+It’s so important at any stage of life but particularly now that we’re older.

 BTW, when I say hydrated, I don’t mean more G & T’s.
 No reason not to have them…heck I’ll join you.